kolopdel-boop/ESP32-S3-ECG-Monitor/README.md

 ## License

-This project is released under the **MIT License**.
+This project is released under the MIT License.

 See the `LICENSE` file for details.
-# ESP32-S3-ECG-Monitor
-Real-time ECG monitoring and heart-rate detection using ESP32-S3, MicroPython, GLCD, and Proteus simulation.